justfoolingaround/animdl/readme.md

-  continue  Continue your downloads or stream from where t'was left. download  Download your favorite anime by query. grab      Stream the stream links to the stdout stream for external usage. stream    Stream your favorite anime by query.
+  continue  Continue your downloads or stream from where t'was left. download  Download your favorite anime by query. grab      Stream the stream links to the stdout stream for external usage. schedule  Know which animes are going over the air when. stream    Stream your favorite anime by query.
 ```